dafny-lang/rfcs/0012-unicode-strings.md

 For example, the string `"e\u0301"` contains two Unicode scalar values, but renders as the single character `é`.
 See the concept of grapheme clusters [here](https://unicode.org/reports/tr29/) for more details.
-The proposed change to the `char` type is only intended to allow the Dafny language to safely abstract away from encodings, especially to support verifiably-correct code that must compile to multiple target languages.
+The proposed change to the `char` type is only intended to allow the Dafny language to safely abstract away from encodings, especially to support correct code that must compile to multiple target languages.
 Providing more of the concepts defined by the Unicode standard is left out of scope for this proposal, under the assumption that it will enable such implementations via Dafny source code in sharable libraries instead.